 Mr. Cheng received a B.A. in Business Administration from National Taiwan University.

-Joseph H. Tseng is Managing Partner of Tseng & Lee LLP.
+Joseph H. Tseng is Managing Partner of Tseng, Hsu, Lan & Lin LLP.
 He served as a Board Member of CTBC Bank since 2009 and Chair of the Audit & Compliance Committee since 2011.

 Mr. Tseng has over 30 years of public and private industry experience in auditing, accounting, tax and consulting, specializing in forensic accounting, litigation support and expert witness work.
-He has been with Tseng & Lee LLP since 1983 and has worked on over 100 civil and criminal cases during his career.
+He has worked on over 130 civil and criminal cases during his career.
 He has also been appointed by the Los Angeles Superior Court in several cases in the capacity of special master and referee, court’s accounting consultant, and receiver.